 If accompanied by dependents, Fulbright grantees are responsible for all associated costs of bringing and maintaining dependents in the United States.
 This includes airfare and other travel expenses, living expenses, school costs, medical insurance that meets visa regulations, and any uncovered medical bills.
 The Fulbright Program defines a dependent as a spouse, qualified same-sex domestic partner, or an unmarried child under 21 years of age.

 Process and Selection Criteria

 Fulbright grants are highly competitive and several stages of review are necessary to make the final selection of participants.
 Applicants must fulfill the eligibility criteria outlined above to be considered.
-Applications are due by 23:59 on Friday, April 26, 2019.
-Qualified candidates will be interviewed in English by the U.S. Embassy Selection Committee in early June and must be available to take the TOEFL in June or July.
+Qualified candidates will be interviewed in English by the U.S. Embassy Selection Committee and must be available to take the TOEFL.
 Those whose scores allow them to continue in the competition will be required to take the GRE or GMAT exam and submit an online application which will be sent to Washington, D.C. for final approval in August.
-Finalists will be announced by December 2019; university placements will be announced by June 2020 for degree programs beginning in August/September 2020.
+Finalists will be announced by December; university placements will be announced the following year.
 Finalists who require additional English training may be required to attend and successfully complete an intensive English program in January or March, before they are placed in an academic degree program.